shaligramk/shaligramk.github.io/_posts/2024-04-02-mobile-automation-frameworks.md

 - **Performance Overhead:** Due to its cross-platform nature and reliance on the WebDriver protocol, Appium tests may have a higher performance overhead compared to native testing frameworks like Espresso.

 - **Complexity:** Appium's architecture and setup can be more complex compared to native testing frameworks, especially for beginners.

+- **Time :** The biggest disadvantage of Appium is the speed of longer test scenarios and some difficulties in locating elements.

 ### Debugging: